 The two ground floor apartments are suitable for guests in wheelchairs with wider doors and lower kitchen units.

 Located on the owners working farm guests can enjoy meeting the animals including the hens, ducks, rabbits and no farm is complete without a friendly dog and cat.

 The farm also has its own tea room and bakery where you can sample the home baked cakes.
 All of the properties have oil fired under floor heating, shared use of the courtyard with seating and BBQ, large grass garden area with donkeys and hens, and bikes are available for guests use.
 The Coach House is all on the ground floor, has oil fired under floor heating and comprises: Dining/lounge with wood burning effect fire, TV, DVD player and CD/radio.
 Kitchen with electric oven and hob, fridge, freezer and microwave.
 Double bedroom with en-suite shower room with hand basin and WC.
 Twin bedroom with en-suite shower room with hand basin and WC.
 All oil, electric, bed linen and towels included.
 Cot and highchair available.
 Ample private parking.
 Shared use of the patio area in the courtyard with BBQ and garden.

-Over one floor.
-Two bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin with en-suite shower.
-Kitchen.
-Sitting room.
+- Two bedrooms: 1 x double with en-suite shower, basin and WC, 1 x twin with en-suite shower

 - Oil fired underfloor heating